Start Printed Page 10890

-This document grants in full Ford Motor Company's (Ford) petition for an exemption of the Fiesta vehicle Start Printed Page 18411line in accordance with 49 CFR Part 543, Exemption from Vehicle Theft Prevention Standard.
-This petition is granted because the agency has determined that the antitheft device to be placed on the line as standard equipment is likely to be as effective in reducing and deterring motor vehicle theft as compliance with the parts-marking requirements of the 49 CFR Part 541, Federal Motor Vehicle Theft Prevention Standard (Theft Prevention Standard).
-Ford also requested confidential treatment of specific information in its petition.
-The agency will address Ford's request for confidential treatment by separate letter.
+This document grants in full Ford Motor Company's (Ford) petition for exemption of the model year 2020 Lincoln Corsair vehicle line from the Federal Motor Vehicle Theft Prevention Standard.
+This petition is granted because the agency has determined that the antitheft device to be placed on the line as standard equipment is likely to be as effective in reducing and deterring motor vehicle theft as compliance with the parts-marking requirements of the Theft Prevention Standard.

 Start Further Info

 Ms. Carlita Ballard, Office of International Policy, Fuel Economy and Consumer Programs, NHTSA, West Building, W43-439, NRM-310, 1200 New Jersey Avenue SE, Washington, DC 20590.
 Ms. Ballard's phone number is 202-366-5222.
 Her fax number is 202-493-2990.

 In a petition dated November 16, 2018, Ford requested an exemption from the parts-marking requirements of the Theft Prevention Standard for the Lincoln Corsair vehicle line beginning with MY 2020.
 The petition requested exemption from parts-marking pursuant to 49 CFR part 543, “Exemption from Vehicle Theft Prevention Standard”, based on the installation of an antitheft device as standard equipment for the entire vehicle line.